 What Is Lead Tracking?

-How Does Lead Tracking Work?
+How Do Lead Tracking Methods Work?

 Lead tracking keeps your team on top of potential customers as they move through the sales pipeline.
 Here’s how it typically works: